RemanufacturingLab-StudentTeams/templateRepository/docs/policy.md

 ## Branches

-This project uses branches to keep seperate spheres of development seperate.
+This project uses branches to keep separate spheres of development separate.
 There are a few predefined first level branches (though you can make custom ones too, preferably after consultation).
 Prefix branches with these types.
 If you this branch belongs to a team, add the team's name to the branch name.
 If it belongs to an individual contributor, add your name to it.

 ### Experimental